solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

 ## Setup

-- Create a `Batch Service` in Azure (one is created for you in the arm templates)
+- Create a `Batch Service` in Azure (one is created via the arm templates)
 - Set the MySQL instance to have private endpoint

 ## Configure Batch Service